fuellner/fuellner/README.md

 - 👋 Hi, I’m Frederic @fuellner
-- 👀 I’m interested in PHP, SQL, Python and all things programming
+- 👀 I’m interested in PHP, SQL, Python, Data Science, JavaScript and all things programming
 - 🌱 I’m currently learning different Python technologies and PHP frameworks
 - 💞️ I’m looking to collaborate on useful projects written in PHP and/or Python
 - 📫 How to reach me? see on my linked website